top of page

 5. Establish a Consistent Routine

 Consistency helps the brain anticipate rest time, making it easier to relax.
-Try to:

 • Perform your ritual at the same time daily or weekly